-Editorial: The Immunomodulatory Properties of Extracellular Vesicles from Pathogens, Immune Cells and Non-Immune Cells
+Editorial: The Immunomodulatory Properties of Extracellular Vesicles From Pathogens, Immune Cells, and Non-immune Cells

-- 3MRC Centre for Inflammation Research, Queen's Medical Research Institute, University of Edinburgh, United Kingdom
+- 3The Queen's Medical Research Institute, University of Edinburgh Centre for Inflammation Research, Edinburgh, United Kingdom

-- 4Department of Physiology, Anatomy and Microbiology, La Trobe University, Australia
+- 4Department of Physiology, Anatomy and Microbiology, School of Life Sciences, La Trobe University, Melbourne, VIC, Australia

 Intercellular communication is key for immune regulation and extracellular vesicles (EVs) are emerging as important mediators of this process.
-EVs like exosomes, microvesicles and apoptotic bodies are membrane-bound vesicles that can be released by both immune and non-immune cells.
-Although different types of EVs vary greatly in their size (~30 nm to 5 μm in diameter) and mechanism of formation, it is now well established that the cellular constituents in/on EVs (e.g. antigens, cytokines, membrane proteins and microRNAs) can regulate a variety of immune responses.
-Besides mammalian cells, bacteria, fungi and parasites can also release membrane vesicles to modulate host immune responses.
-In this research topic, a collection of primary research and review papers explored the immunoregulatory properties of EVs released from immune cells, tumour cells, apoptotic cells as well as pathogens.
+EVs like exosomes, microvesicles, and apoptotic bodies are membrane-bound vesicles that can be released by both immune and non-immune cells.
+Although different types of EVs vary greatly in their size (~30 nm to 5 μm in diameter) and mechanism of formation, it is now well-established that the cellular constituents in/on EVs (e.g., antigens, cytokines, membrane proteins, and microRNAs) can regulate a variety of immune responses.
+Besides mammalian cells, bacteria, fungi, and parasites can also release membrane vesicles to modulate host immune responses.
+In this research topic, a collection of primary research and review papers explored the immunoregulatory properties of EVs released from immune cells, tumor cells, apoptotic cells as well as pathogens.

 EVs can be released from a variety of cell types, in particular by immune cells to regulate immune responses (1).
 In this research topic, small and large EVs (<220 nm and >220 nm, respectively) generated from granulocytes were described by Danesh et al. to exhibit immunostimulatory properties on monocytic cells.
 Interestingly, the authors also observed a positive association between the levels of CD66b+ granulocyte-derived EVs with mortality in intensive care unit patients.
 In another study in this research topic, Alvarez-Jimenez et al. described the ability of EVs generated from Mycobacterium tuberculosis-infected neutrophils (~100–700 nm) to promote the release of proinflammatory cytokines from macrophages and removal of intracellular M. tuberculosis via an autophagy-dependent mechanism.
 Furthermore, Singhto et al. examined the role of macrophage-derived EVs (~50–80 nm) in the context of kidney stone pathogenesis.
 The authors described the proteomic profile of macrophage-derived EVs following calcium oxalate monohydrate crystals (a type of crystal that is more pathogenic in kidney stone disease) treatment, and how these EVs could modulate a variety of immune cell functions in vitro.
 Collectively, these studies highlight the immunomodulatory properties of EVs generated from immune cells.

-Tumour cells can play a key role in establishing a microenvironment that favours their growth, and a variety of soluble factors released from tumour cells including VEGF and IL-10 have been shown to facilitate this process (2).
-Similarly, tumour cell-derived exosomes and microvesicles have also been reported to contribute to the establishment of tumour microenvironment (3, 4).
-In this research topic, Dorsam et al. reported the ability of EVs (~130 nm) generated from Hodgkin lymphoma to promote recipient fibroblasts to exhibit a cancer-associated fibroblast phenotype, resulting in the release of pro-inflammatory cytokines, growth factors and pro-angiogenic factors that could facilitate a tumour supportive environment.
-In another research article, Dionisi et al. explored a different concept and demonstrated the ability of tumour (Burkitt's lymphoma)-derived microvesicles (3 predominant EV populations of ~105, 175 and 285 nm) carrying tumour antigens to enhance cross-processing ability of clinical grade dendritic cells and facilitate activation of CD8+ T cells.
-These findings suggest the potential use of tumour cell-derived microvesicles to promote the efficacy of dendritic cell-based vaccines for anti-tumour immunotherapy.
+Tumor cells can play a key role in establishing a microenvironment that favors their growth, and a variety of soluble factors released from tumor cells including VEGF and IL-10 have been shown to facilitate this process (2).
+Similarly, tumor cell-derived exosomes and microvesicles have also been reported to contribute to the establishment of tumor microenvironment (3, 4).
+In this research topic, Dörsam et al. reported the ability of EVs (~130 nm) generated from Hodgkin lymphoma to promote recipient fibroblasts to exhibit a cancer-associated fibroblast phenotype, resulting in the release of pro-inflammatory cytokines, growth factors and pro-angiogenic factors that could facilitate a tumor supportive environment.
+In another research article, Dionisi et al. explored a different concept and demonstrated the ability of tumor (Burkitt's lymphoma)-derived microvesicles (3 predominant EV populations of ~105, 175, and 285 nm) carrying tumor antigens to enhance cross-processing ability of clinical grade dendritic cells and facilitate activation of CD8+ T cells.
+These findings suggest the potential use of tumor cell-derived microvesicles to promote the efficacy of dendritic cell-based vaccines for anti-tumor immunotherapy.

-In addition to EVs released from healthy/viable tumour cells, two reviews by Gregory & Dransfield and Muhsin-Sharafaldine & McLellan discussed the recent literature on the ability EVs released from apoptotic tumour cells to modulate tumour growth and anti-tumour immunity.
-Firstly, Gregory & Dransfield described the heterogeneity of apoptotic cell-derived EVs in terms of size and content, as well as their mechanism of formation.
-The authors also discussed how EVs could facilitate intercellular communication in the tumour microenvironment and regulate tumour growth, metastasis, drug resistance and anti-tumour immunity.
-However, the importance of EVs generated from apoptotic cells (ApoEVs), in particular from dying tumour cells, in modulating the tumour microenvironment remains to be fully defined.
-Muhsin-Sharafaldine & McLellan also discussed how ApoEVs generated from tumour cells could exhibit immunosuppressive or immunostimulatory properties depending on the experimental context.
-In particular, how CD169+ macrophages in the lymph node could play a key role in interacting with tumour cell-derived ApoEVs and regulate anti-tumour immunity, as well as how the exposure of phosphatidylserine on tumour cell-derived ApoEVs (e.g. generated after chemo-/radio-therapy) could promote tumour growth through activation of the extrinsic coagulation cascade.
-It should be noted that in additional to tumour cell-derived ApoEVs, ApoEVs released from a range of untransformed cells during apoptosis could also exhibit immunoregulatory properties.
+In addition to EVs released from healthy/viable tumor cells, two reviews by Gregory and Dransfield and Muhsin-Sharafaldine and McLellan discussed the recent literature on the ability EVs released from apoptotic tumor cells to modulate tumor growth and anti-tumor immunity.
+Firstly, Gregory and Dransfield described the heterogeneity of apoptotic cell-derived EVs in terms of size and content, as well as their mechanism of formation.
+The authors also discussed how EVs could facilitate intercellular communication in the tumor microenvironment and regulate tumor growth, metastasis, drug resistance, and anti-tumor immunity.
+However, the importance of EVs generated from apoptotic cells (ApoEVs), in particular from dying tumor cells, in modulating the tumor microenvironment remains to be fully defined.
+Muhsin-Sharafaldine and McLellan also discussed how ApoEVs generated from tumor cells could exhibit immunosuppressive or immunostimulatory properties depending on the experimental context.
+In particular, how CD169+ macrophages in the lymph node could play a key role in interacting with tumor cell-derived ApoEVs and regulate anti-tumor immunity, as well as how the exposure of phosphatidylserine on tumor cell-derived ApoEVs (e.g., generated after chemo-/radio-therapy) could promote tumor growth through activation of the extrinsic coagulation cascade.
+It should be noted that in additional to tumor cell-derived ApoEVs, ApoEVs released from a range of untransformed cells during apoptosis could also exhibit immunoregulatory properties.
 Another review by Caruso & Poon discussed how ApoEVs generated from a range of cell types could modulate immune responses by regulating the efficient clearance of apoptotic cells, antigen presentation, as well as trafficking of cytokines, damage-associated molecular patterns and pathogens.
-Caruso & Poon also highlighted the variation in nomenclature and isolation/characterization methods used in a range of ApoEV studies.
+Caruso and Poon also highlighted the variation in nomenclature and isolation/characterization methods used in a range of ApoEV studies.

 The field of EVs is a rapidly growing area of research, with the identification of new types of EVs, expansion on the cell types or organisms that could release EVs and their functions, as well as the development of novel approaches to study EVs.
 This research topic has covered a number of cutting-edge discoveries in this field.
 Lastly, we would like to thank all the authors for their contribution to this research topic and the referees for their prompt and in-depth reviews.